 Introduction About AirPlay & Chromecast

-AirPlay enables you to share audio, video, or screencast from your iPhone, iPad, or Mac to an Apple TV or AirPlay 2 compatible smart TV and speakers.
-But make sure to connect both the phone and the TV to the same Wi-Fi network.
+AirPlay enables you to share audio, video, or screencast from your iPhone, iPad, or Mac to an Apple TV or AirPlay 2 compatible Smart TV and speakers.
 It was originally marketed as a Bluetooth alternative.
+But, with the advancements, it is being used as the screencasting feature.
 AirPlay 2 is the latest version of the AirPlay feature that works exclusively between Apple products.
-Using it, you can enjoy streaming multiple/same audio to several devices at your home.
-You can also control them using your phone and stereo pair Apple HomePods.

 How do AirPlay and Chromecast Work

 Both AirPlay and Chromecast work with the same principle.
 It receives media files from your smartphone or PC and casts them to your TV.
 To achieve this, you need a common WiFi connection.